MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/cordova/index.md

 To add JSONStore plug-in to your Cordova application:

 1. Open a **Command-line** window and navigate to your Cordova project folder.
+2. Run the command: `cordova plugin add cordova-plugin-mfp-jsonstore`.
-3. Run the command: `cordova plugin add cordova-plugin-mfp-jsonstore`.
+3. Run the command: `cordova plugin add cordova-plugin-mfp-encrypt-utils`.

 ![Add JSONStore feature](jsonstore-add-plugin.png)